nianticlabs/scoring-without-correspondences/README.md

 >
 > [Paper](https://openaccess.thecvf.com/content/CVPR2023/html/Barroso-Laguna_Two-View_Geometry_Scoring_Without_Correspondences_CVPR_2023_paper.html), [Supplemental Material](https://github.com/nianticlabs/scoring-without-correspondences/blob/main/resources/FSNet_supp.pdf)

+Patent pending.
 This code is for non-commercial use; please see the license file for terms.
 If you do find any part of this codebase helpful, please cite our paper using the BibTex below and link this repo.
 Thank you!

 <p align="center">
   <a href="https://www.youtube.com/watch?v=ZlT5h3uuU1k">